 “Understanding how menstrual cycle phase affects neural processes, cognition, and behavior is a critical step in developing more effective treatments and in selecting the best, most individualized treatment options to help each cigarette smoker quit.”

 Earlier work has shown that during the pre-ovulatory (follicular) phase of the menstrual cycle, when the progesterone to estrogen ratio is lowest, addictive behaviors are more likely to occur.
 Conversely, during the pre-menstrual (luteal) phase, when the progesterone to estrogen ratio is highest, addictive behaviors are suppressed.

 These results infer that higher progesterone levels might help women crack the habit.

 The research involved 38 healthy women, aged 21-51.
 Each received an MRI scan in order to measure the strength of connections between brain areas involved in controlling behavior and those involved in reward.

 The team theorized that changes in hormone levels might affect the way women respond to so-called smoking cues, such as a coffee break or the smell of a cigarette.
 These signals are perceived as rewarding, in the same way that actually smoking a cigarette is.

-Earlier research by the team found that women in the follicular phase of the menstrual cycle have enhanced responses to smoking cues in reward-related brain regions when compared with women in the luteal phase.
-The weaker the connections, the more difficult it is to say “no” to impulses.
+Earlier research by the team found that women in the follicular phase of the menstrual cycle have enhanced responses to smoking cues in reward-related brain regions when compared with

 Their previous findings spurred the team on to investigate the connections between cognitive control brain regions and reward signaling brain regions in more depth.
 During the study, the participants were split into two groups, based on their menstrual phase – luteal or follicular.